Plyometric mechanics and physiology

-Plyometric exercises involve powerful movements that use a pre-stretch or countermovement, activating the stretch-shortening cycle (SSC).
-The goal is to increase power output by utilizing:
+Plyometric exercises use powerful movements that start with a pre-stretch (countermovement), which activates the stretch-shortening cycle (SSC).
+The goal is to increase power output by taking advantage of:

-Plyometric training enhances force and speed, both essential for athletic performance.
-Two models help explain its effectiveness:
+Plyometric training improves both force and speed, which are essential for athletic performance.
+Two models help explain why plyometrics work.

-This model focuses on the storage and use of elastic energy within the series elastic component (SEC):
+This model focuses on how the body stores and reuses elastic energy in the series elastic component (SEC).

-If a concentric contraction follows immediately, the energy is released and adds to the total force.
+- If a concentric contraction follows immediately, that stored energy is released and adds to the total force.

 Key components: